winner07/snake/README.md

-Classic Snake game with pure JavaScript and HTML5 Canvas element
+Classic Snake game with vanilla JavaScript and HTML5 Canvas